Charley Foy: Later years and death

 Foy, along with his younger sister, Mary, operated a supper club during the 1940s and 50s, called the "Charley Foy Supper Club".
 It was originally located on Ventura Boulevard at Coldwater Canyon in northern Los Angeles, and was one of the first supper clubs in southern California.
 The club was opened by January 1941, and became a hangout for Hollywood celebrities.
 It was known for giving opportunities to aspiring young comedians, including Jackie Gleason, Dan Rowan and Dick Martin (who appeared in 1953), Peter Marshall, and Phil Silvers.

-During World War II Foy worked at Hal Roach Studios where he made films for the Army Signal Corps, working with Ronald Reagan.
+During World War II, Foy worked at Hal Roach Studios where he made films for the Army Signal Corps, working with Ronald Reagan.
 After the war, in addition to running his supper club, he also worked as a talent agent; he also moved his club to Sherman Oaks, California, in the San Fernando Valley. in 1946.
 He was a long-time friend of fellow vaudevillian and comedian, Joe Frisco, with whom he occasionally appeared with at the supper club.
 The club featured old vaudeville performers as waiters, such as Cully Richards and Sammy Wolfe.
 The club also featured former vaudevillian Frankie Hyers behind the bar.
 Hyers is credited by some as creating the expression "And away we go!", which would become popularized later by Jackie Gleason.

 Born Charles Richard Fitzgerald, he legally changed his name to his stage name, Charley Foy, in 1956.
 He was admitted to Cedars-Sinai Medical Center in Los Angeles on August 18, 1984, suffering from a toxic blood disease, sepsis.
-Foy died four days later, on August 22, and was survived by his wife, Sarah.
-He was buried in Holy Sepulchre Cemetery in New Rochelle, New York.
+Foy died four days later, on August 22.